-- Minimum Target Grade: 1-9 or BTEC D-P - Aspirational Target Grade: 1-9 or BTEC D-P - Current grade: Fine grade for all subjects in Year 10 and Year 11 and Core Subjects (English, Maths, Science and RE) in Year 9 - Tracking target progress: For Year 9 non-core subjects only - Engagement in learning- This is a judgement on how the student is performing in the aspects of organisation, behaviour, work ethic and effort. - Independent Study Sixth Form only -This is a judgment on work outside of the lesson.
+- Current grade: Fine grade for all subjects in Year 10 and Year 11 and Core Subjects (English, Maths, Science and RE) in Year 9 - Tracking target progress: For Year 9 non-core subjects only.
+This is a judgement of whether a student is on, above or below track to meet their minimum target grade by the end of KS4 - Engagement in learning- This is a judgement on how the student is performing in the aspects of organisation, behaviour, work ethic and effort. - Independent Study Sixth Form only -This is a judgement on work outside of the lesson.
 Is the work showing a good effort, meeting deadlines and completed to a high standard in both written work and preparation for assessment.